Support Schemes

 Next, let me address the Temasek investment in FTX and the Government’s stance on our investment entities and Statutory Boards’ exposure to digital assets and cryptocurrencies.

 The Government does not prescribe guidelines on the allocation of specific assets or asset classes, whether for cryptocurrencies or other assets.
-This applies for our Statutory Boards, as well as our three investment entities managing our whole-of-Government assets – namely Temasek, GIC and MAS.
+This applies to our Statutory Boards, as well as our three investment entities managing our whole-of-Government assets, namely, Temasek, GIC and MAS.

 Statutory Boards have specific mandates and functions.
-They are not investment entities, but they have the flexibility to invest their surpluses and they typically do this through external fund managers, under the oversight of their respective supervising boards and Ministries.
-And we expect Statutory Boards to make prudent investment decisions and not be distracted from their core functions.
+They are not investment entities, but they have the flexibility to invest their surpluses and they, typically, do this through external fund managers, under the oversight of their respective supervising boards and Ministries.
+We expect Statutory Boards to make prudent investment decisions and not be distracted from their core functions.

 Ultimately, the Government holds the boards and management teams responsible for formulating investment strategies in accordance with the Government’s overall risk tolerance.

-One of the areas Temasek’s and GIC’s private equity arm operate in is new technology and early-stage companies.
+One of the areas Temasek and GIC’s private equity arms operate in is new technology and early-stage companies.

 As long-term investors, our investment entities have to operate in this space.
 They do their best due diligence based on the information available.
 Having made the investments, they monitor the investee companies closely, but no amount of due diligence and monitoring can eliminate the risks altogether.